CityofSantaMonica/mds-provider-services/db/README.md

-# initdb
+# db

-Initialize a MDS `provider` database in a Postgres database server.
+Work with a MDS `provider` Postgres database.

 ## Configuration

-This container uses the following environment variables to initialize the MDS database:
+This container uses the following environment variables to connect to the MDS database:

 ```bash
 POSTGRES_HOSTNAME=server